Options Profit Calculator

 The cash-secured put strategy

 Another retail-safe option strategy: cash-secured put selling.
-You want to buy shares at a specific lower price.
-You sell a put at that strike, collecting the premium.
+The seller may be assigned shares at a specific lower strike price.
+By selling a put at that strike, the seller collects the premium.
 If the share stays above the strike, you keep the premium (extra income).
 If it drops below, you buy the shares at the strike — but net cost is lower because of the premium received.
 Essentially: "get paid to wait" for your target buy price.
 Risks include the share dropping significantly below strike (you buy at strike but should have waited for the lower price) and opportunity cost if the market moves up without you.

 The retail trader performance reality